 From the Creative Commons licenses, only CC0 1.0 does not require providing attribution.
 All software licenses in Figure 2 require providing attribution, although only Apache 2.0 and AGPLv3 require others to indicate changes.
 For data, the ODbL 1.0 allows for technological measures that restrict the work only if a version of the database is provided in parallel without such measures.

 With the rights provided by free/open licenses comes the possibility to build on and combine multiple works by different authors, which is essential for any cultural and scientific activity.
 However, this is only possible if the various licenses involved are compatible with each other.
-For example, one is allowed to remix two figures if the first is licensed under CC BY 4.0 and the second under CC BY-SA 4.0 because the licenses were written to be compatible with each other (compare Creative Commons 2024b).
+For example, one is allowed to remix two figures if the first is licensed under CC BY 4.0 and the second under CC BY-SA 4.0 because the licenses were written to be compatible with each other (compare Creative Commons, 2024b).
 Also note that CC BY-SA 4.0 is one-way compatible with the GPLv3, which in turn is compatible with the AGPLv3.

 Which Licenses to Choose for a Project?